CassandraMaldonado/performance_ml_automation/README.md

 ## Project Overview

-The goal of this project is to predict total lift performance for athletes using body metrics such as Snatch, *Clean & Jerk*, *Body Weight*, and *Height*.
+The goal of this project is to predict total lift performance for athletes using body metrics such as Snatch, Clean and Jerk, *Body Weight*, and *Height*.
 Two complementary approaches were implemented and compared:

 | Approach | Platform | Code Type | Goal |